RobotLocomotion/drake/doc/_pages/installation.md

 [issue #13514](https://github.com/RobotLocomotion/drake/issues/13514).

 ⁽³⁾ CPython is the only Python implementation supported.
+Drake does not support the Python environment supplied by Anaconda.
+Before installing or using Drake, please `conda deactivate` (repeatedly, until even the conda base environment has been deactivated) such that none of the paths reported `which -a python python3` refer to conda.

 ⁽⁴⁾ Drake features that perform image rendering (e.g., camera simulation) require a working display server.
 Most personal computers will have this